Keith Hopwood: Early life

-Born on 26 October 1946 at Park Hospital, Davyhulme area of Manchester, he attended Urmston Grammar School.
+Born on 26 October 1946 at Park Hospital, Davyhulme area of Trafford, he attended Urmston Grammar School.

 Career

+Herman’s Hermits

-A talented musician and composer, he continues to live and work in the music industry in the UK.
-Several rare demo recordings from his time in Herman's Hermits are available through his website.
-Peter Noone credits his old friend with coming up with the idea of recording "Mrs. Brown, You've Got a Lovely Daughter" as an afterthought, when Herman's Hermits were short of material for their first album.
+Hopwood joined Herman's Hermits as the original rhythm guitarist in 1963.
+The Hermits frontman Peter Noone credits Keith with coming up with the idea of recording "Mrs. Brown, You've Got a Lovely Daughter" as an afterthought, when Herman's Hermits were short of material for their first album.
 Noone's heavily accented delivery, together with Hopwood's muted rhythm guitar work, propelled the track to number one on the US Billboard Hot 100 chart.

-Contrary to many reports, the song was not an old music hall number, and the Hermits did play on the track as well as on many other Herman's Hermits records, including all of the band's number-one US and UK hits.
+During the 1960s, Herman’s Hermits would continue to garner more hits including I'm Henry the VIII, I Am, Silhouettes, Can't You Hear My Heartbeat, and My Sentimental Friend.
+Hopwood left Herman’s Hermits in 1972.
+Always a composer, he wrote and co-wrote numerous songs recorded by Herman's Hermits, and other bands such as Brinsley Schwarz.

+Hopwood sang the theme song to the 1973-1974 Cosgrove Hall children's stop-motion series Sally And Jake.

+Producing and Composing

 Ralph McTell recorded the theme tune to Cosgrove Hall Films's adaptation of The Wind in the Willows written by Hopwood and Malcolm Rowe, and this was released as a single in 1984, after the series was aired on ITV.
 Hopwood also co-wrote the music for Cosgrove Hall's adaptations of Terry Pratchett's Soul Music and "Wyrd Sisters" with Phil Bush.
 Soundtrack albums were released in 1997.

 Hopwood and Rowe co-wrote and produced the music to the 1989 film adaptation of Roald Dahl's The BFG.
-Other Cosgrove Hall shows he composed for were Creepy Crawlies, Alias the Jester with Malcolm Rowe, Foxbusters, Andy Pandy, Discworld, with Phil Bush, and Albie, alone.
+As well as scoring other Cosgrove Hall shows such as Creepy Crawlies & Alias the Jester with Malcolm Rowe, Foxbusters, Andy Pandy, Discworld, with Phil Bush, and Preston Pig and Albie.

-In 2004 he composed the music for the remake of Pingu for HIT Entertainment, and started work on Bob the Builder TV series and Specials, which was to last until production ceased in 2011.
+In 2004, he composed the music for the remake of Pingu for HIT Entertainment, and in 2005, he replaced Paul K. Joyce as composer on Bob the Builder composing all music for the show and all related releases until production ceased in 2011.

-In 2013 he formed a music rights company, CHF Music, with Cosgrove Hall Fitzpatrick Entertainment, the newly launched company run by Brian Cosgrove and Simon Hall, to look after all the music content for their new shows.
-In 2017 he started working on the series "Daisy & Ollie, starring Jason Manford, now produced by Hoopla Animation.
-Currently 130 episodes produced.
+In 2013, he formed a music rights company, CHF Music, with Cosgrove Hall Fitzpatrick Entertainment, the newly launched company run by Brian Cosgrove and Simon Hall, to look after all the music content for their new shows.
+In 2017, Hopwood started working on the series Daisy & Ollie starring Jason Manford.
+There are currently 130 episodes produced.